-Managing Director the Director (if any) engaged by the Company in the role of the managing director of the Company.
-Margin Lending Involves the borrowing of money or property against the value of Company Securities where the loan is secured by those Company Securities.
-Officer has the meaning given in the Corporations Act.
-Personnel all directors, officers and Employees of the Company and its Related Bodies Corporate.
-Related Bodies Corporate has the meaning given in the Corporations Act.
-Remuneration Committee the Committee charged with, amongst other things, reviewing remuneration levels for Directors and Management as described in Section 4.
-Securities (a) share 98; (b) (b) debentures; (c) legal or equitable interests in a security covered by paragraph (a) or paragraph (b) above; (d) • ns to acquire, by way of issue, a security covered by paragraph r paragraph (b) above; and (e) s (whether existing or future and whether contingent or not) to ire, by way of issue, the following under a rights issue: (i) a security covered by paragraph (a) or paragraph (b) above; or (ii) an interest or right covered by paragraph 764A(1)(b) or paragraph 764A(1)(ba) of the Corporations Act.
-Standing Rules the general and procedural rules of each Committee set out in Section 5 of this Corporate Governance Manual.
-Third party any individual or organisation any Personnel or Independent Contractors come into contact with during the course of their work for the Company, and includes actual and potential clients, customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies, including their advisors, representatives and officials, politicians and political parties.
+- (a) shares; - (b) debentures; - (c) legal or equitable interests in a security covered by paragraph (a) or paragraph (b) above; - (d) options to acquire, by way of issue, a security covered by paragraph (a) or paragraph (b) above; and - (e) rights (whether existing or future and whether contingent or not) to acquire, by way of issue, the following under a rights issue: - (i) a security covered by paragraph (a) or paragraph (b) above;or - (ii) an interest or right covered by paragraph 764A(1)(b) or paragraph 764A(1)(ba) of the Corporations Act.

+Standing Rules

+the general and procedural rules of each Committee set out in Section 5 of this Corporate Governance Manual.

+Third party

+any individual or organisation any Personnel or Independent Contractors come into contact with during the course of their work for the Company, and includes actual and potential clients, customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies, including their advisors, representatives and officials, politicians and political parties.